-- verified the matched Date of Birth and Social Security number as required by subsection (7) of this section and the person applying for the driver's license, driver's permit, or identicard is a citizen or permanent legal resident of the United States. - (9) All driver's licenses and identicards provided for in this chapter shall be issued only to United States citizens, nationals, and legal permanent resident aliens. - (10) Subsection (9) of this section does not apply when an applicant presents, in person, valid documentary evidence of: - (a) Admission to the United States in a valid, unexpired immigrant or nonimmigrant visa status; - (b) An approved application for asylum in the United States; - (c) Admission into the United States in refugee status; - (d) An approved application for temporary protected status in the United States; - (e) Approved deferred action status; or - (f) A pending application for adjustment of status to legal permanent resident status or conditional resident status. - (11) Upon approval, the applicant under subsection (10) of this section may be issued a driver's license or identicard.
+- verified the matched date of birth and Social Security number as required by subsection (7) of this section and the person applying for the driver's license, driver's permit, or identicard is a citizen or permanent legal resident of the United States. - (9) All driver's licenses and identicards provided for in this chapter shall be issued only to United States citizens, nationals, and legal permanent resident aliens. - (10) Subsection (9) of this section does not apply when an applicant presents, in person, valid documentary evidence of: - (a) Admission to the United States in a valid, unexpired immigrant or nonimmigrant visa status; - (b) An approved application for asylum in the United States; - (c) Admission into the United States in refugee status; - (d) An approved application for temporary protected status in the United States; - (e) Approved deferred action status; or - (f) A pending application for adjustment of status to legal permanent resident status or conditional resident status. - (11) Upon approval, the applicant under subsection (10) of this section may be issued a driver's license or identicard.
 The driver's license or identicard shall be valid only during the period of time of the authorized stay of the applicant in the United States or, if there is no definite end to the period of authorized stay, a period of one year. - (12) Any driver's license or identicard issued pursuant to subsection (11) of this section must clearly indicate that it is temporary and state the date of expiration.
-The driver's license or identicard may be renewed only upon presentation of valid documentary evidence that the status by which the applicant qualified has been extended by the United States Citizenship and Immigration Services or other authorized agency of the United States Department of Homeland Security. - (13) To partially or completely defray Systematic Alien Verification for Entitlements and Social Security Online Verification service costs, a fee of one U.S. dollar must be added to the driver license or identicard application fee and itemized on applicant receipt as "identity verification service fee."
+The driver's license or identicard may be renewed only upon presentation of valid documentary evidence that the status by which the applicant qualified has been extended by the United States Citizenship and Immigration Services or other authorized agency of the United States Department of Homeland Security. - (13) To partially or completely defray Systematic Alien verification system costs, a fee of one United States dollar must be